Configuring Weblate Webhooks for Auto-Translation

 Modern i18n pipelines require seamless synchronization between code deployments and translation updates.
 Manual string extraction and periodic batch updates create bottlenecks in agile release cycles, leading to stale localization files, inconsistent UI copy across environments, and delayed feature rollouts for international markets.
 Teams relying on scheduled syncs frequently encounter merge conflicts and context drift when source strings change between translation cycles.
 Implementing a robust Weblate Self-Hosted Setup eliminates manual intervention by bridging your version control system with Weblate’s translation engine, reducing context switch overhead for engineering and localization teams.

-Webhook Architecture & Payload Structure
+Webhook Architecture & How Weblate Receives Events

 {

-"repository": "https://github.com/org/repo.git",
+"repository": "https://github.com/org/repo.git"

 }